anniehedgpeth/anniehedgpeth.github.io/_posts/2016-11-08-inspec-basics-10.markdown

 # Make the password in the control into an attribute

 So you see up there how the password calls an [attribute](http://www.anniehedgie.com/inspec-basics-9)?
-Well, eventually I would have to make an attributes yaml, but don't worry, before that I just hardcoded the value.
+Well, eventually I would have to make an attributes yaml, but don't worry, before that I just hard-coded the value.
 So I made a directory in my profile called `attributes`.
 Then I created a file in there called `attributes.yml`.
 The yaml was very simple, like this:

 ```
 password: HARDCODEDpasswordHERE